 The following list shares some of the main benefits of mobile marketing to help you gain a better understanding of how it can help you advance your marketing strategy and provides mobile advertising solutions to existing marketing challenges:

-These factors, along with a couple of other factors, drive the growth of the market.
+These factors, along with a couple of others, drive the growth of the market.
 “Why is this a benefit?” you might ask.
 Well, as a marketer or a business developing a marketing strategy, you need to focus on platforms that are doing well and experience steady growth because that is where your target audience is.
 And not only does the mobile device market excel at this but also it has no shortage of users that you can potentially turn into your customers.

-- Great Outreach – no other form of marketing comes even close to mobile marketing as far as general outreach is concerned.
+No other form of marketing comes even close to mobile marketing as far as general outreach is concerned.
 The prevalence of mobile phones makes people who use them readily available at any given time and place.
 Mobile device users can be reached in an instant since they have both Internet connection and cellular reception: the latter is useful to reach your target audience through SMS or MMS messages in case they have no Internet connection.

 This is an advantage over desktop users, who need to be connected to the Internet to be reachable.
 The limitless range of mobile marketing offers provides businesses and other corporations alike an opportunity to transcend geographical and technological barriers, and reach even the most distant audience.

-- Instant and Trackable Results – a lot more people carry/own mobile devices than desktop computers for obvious reasons; they are cheaper than traditional computer setups, more mobile due to their size which means people can carry them around with them and are generally much more convenient to use.
+A lot more people carry/own mobile devices than desktop computers for obvious reasons; they are cheaper than traditional computer setups, more mobile due to their size which means people can carry them around with them and are generally much more convenient to use.

 People almost always have their mobile devices on them, so whether you are sending an SMS or a push notification, the delivery will be instant and you will immediately see the results.
 The data is also trackable which is ideal to better understand and analyze customer behavior.
 This is particularly helpful if you want to create buyer personas as part of your marketing strategy.

-- More Exposure – if your content is good, your marketing material will reflect that through more exposure, which comes at no extra cost or effort from your part.
+If your content is good, your marketing material will reflect that through more exposure, which comes at no extra cost or effort from your part.
 Mobile devices, coupled with social media’s rise in prominence, have given birth to a new phenomenon that is viral marketing.
 Viral marketing, unlike other marketing methods, is a marketing strategy that—whether by careful design or a simple act of fortune—spreads itself like a virus and gets the people talking.

 The idea behind it is that it is the people who choose to share the content, therefore making it viral, and not the company behind the content.
 A socially-relevant, carefully designed marketing campaign that has a strong message that people can relate to will achieve just that.
 Viral marketing will not only circulate your content rapidly but will also amplify its message.
 Best part?
 You will not need to spare any more effort or expense if you find yourself fortunate enough to be in this position.
 Your audience will take care of that for you.

-- Real-Time Engagement – mobile device availability means your users are constantly active/online.
+Mobile device availability means your users are constantly active/online.
 Your campaign reaches them the moment you send it out.
 You can use this to your advantage to create and facilitate customer engagement.
 The more your target audience is engaged with your marketing campaign, the better results you will see.